i-on-project/android/README.md

 # Android
 Repository for the Android i-on component.

-I-on Android is a mobile application which presents academic information retrieved from the Web API made available from I-on Core project.
+I-on Android is a mobile application which presents academic information retrieved from the Web API made available from i-on Core project.

 # Testing the application
 To test the application one must:

 1. Contact the developers via their student emails to obtain the file google-services.json and the authorization token for the read API because they cannot be committed to the repository for security reasons.
-  The authorization token can be also obtained from ion-Core's developers.
+  The authorization token can be also obtained from i-on Core's developers.

 2. Once google-services.json has been obtained it has to placed in the folder: Project/app